 Articles from blogs I follow around the net

-Today's links Proud to be a blockhead: The true economics of creativity and communication.
+Today's links Nurses whose shitty boss is a shitty app: "Uber for nurses" is even worse than it sounds.
 Hey look at this: Delights to delectate.
-This day in history: 2009, 2014, 2019, 2023 Upcoming appearances: Where to find me.
-Recent appearances: Where I've …
+This day in history: 2014, 2019, 2023 Upcoming appearances: Where to find me.
+Recent appearances: …

 One of the things that happens during moments of crisis is that people look to existing institutions—whether governments, nonprofits, churches, or the like—for guidance on what to do.